richardmillen/etude-2-net-patterns/docs/HelloWorldServer.md

 respond with "world".

-If a client sends a valid message containing any text besides "hello"<sup>2</sup> then the server will send an error response.
+If a client sends a valid message containing any text besides "hello"<sup>2</sup> then the server will return an error response.

 If a client sends an invalid message then the server will ignore the message, leaving the connection open to the client.

-If the user enters "quit" then the client will send a `bye` message to the server and terminate.
+Although it might seem sensible to close the connection, this approach was chosen in order to demonstrate default behaviour of a state machine, that is, to ignore input.

 *1. See formal grammar below for definition of valid request message.*